bad-Al-code/DatabasesDocker/MongoDB/README.md

-# Redis And Redis Commander
+# MongoDB

 This repository contains a Docker Compose configuration for setting up a MongoDB container along with a Mongo Express container for database management.
 The setup includes:

+## Features

+- MongoDB with authentication enabled
+- Mongo Express web-based UI for managing the database
+- Persistent storage for MongoDB data
+- Automated daily backups with 14-day retention
+- Health checks for MongoDB service
-- **MongoDB**: A MongoDB database instance with authentication enabled.
+- MongoDB with authentication enabled
-- **Mongo Express**: A web-based interface for managing MongoDB.
+- Mongo Express web-based UI for managing the database
+- Persistent storage for MongoDB data
+- Automated daily backups with 14-day retention
+- Health checks for MongoDB service
+- Optimized resource allocation Optimized resource allocation

 ### Requirements